 Navigation & Marshalling

-The coxes card for the 2015 race is available here.
-(PDF) Every race pack will have a copy for your cox to carry in the boat.
+The coxes card for the 2016 race is available here.
+(PDF)

 The tidal Thames is fast flowing.
 You must take care around all bridges and fixed or moored obstructions at all times.
 In the event of an equipment failure which compromises your ability to steer you should inform the nearest marshal who will provide appropriate assistance: do not attempt to start racing or complete the course.